 The Distance Z is a foldable pole with no possibility of length extension.
 The benefits of this design are weight savings and affordability, but it also requires users to size the pole correctly at the time of purchase.
-It comes in four different sizes in 4 inch (10cm) increments.
-The pole is unfolded and locked into its extended configuration with a satisfying click, and to release this lock, a spring-loaded slider is pulled upwards.
-This move is easy to accomplish, even with gloved hands.
+It comes in four different sizes in 4-inch (10 cm) increments.
+The pole is unfolded and locked into its extended configuration with a satisfying click, and to release this lock, an ergonomic spring-loaded button is pressed, releasing the extension lock.
+This button is easy to press, even with gloved hands.

-Along with all the other foldable poles we tested, the Distance Z also crushes the traditional telescoping poles in the packed size category.
-These poles are awesome for any application when you might need to stow them on your backpack, such as alpine climbing or technical scrambling.
+Along with all the other foldable poles we tested, the Distance Z also outperforms traditional telescoping poles in the packed size category.
+These poles are great for any application when you might need to stow them on your backpack, such as moderate alpine climbing or technical scrambling.
 They also disappear into packed luggage when traveling.
 The Distance Z collapses down to a best-in-class 14 inches (35 cm) at the 110-centimeter length.
 The shortest length option, 100 centimeters, packs down to a minuscule 13 inches (33 centimeters) long.

 Despite the lightweight construction (12.5 ounces for the 110 cm size) and noticeably lighter-than-average swing weight, our testers were surprised by the durability of the Distance Z. For its first field test, we took it on a six-day mountaineering adventure that was nearly entirely on cross-country terrain.
 Two other poles broke, but the Distance Z handled it fantastically.
 Still, these poles aren't as tough as many of the heavier aluminum telescoping poles, but we think they're plenty durable for all but the hardest users with the biggest backpacks.

 Aluminum is more durable than carbon fiber because it can bend without snapping.
 It also resists chipping and cracking, problems that can plague carbon poles and cause catastrophic failures.
 The carbide tip and reinforced lower shaft above the mud basket reduces wear in the usual areas.
 The Distance Z aluminum poles are continually durable enough for everything we've thrown at them thus far.